FAC7/READMEs/week8/json-web-tokens/README.md

   //return token;
 }
 ```
-This generates a GUID - to generate the GUID (Globally Unique Identifier) we could use the module Crypto to make a long, random alphanumeric string.
+This generates a GUID (Globally Unique Identifier) - we could do this using the module Crypto to make a long, random alphanumeric string.
 The key thing is that the GUID is unique for each user.
 Then a Token is generated using the generateToken function, which is where the jsonwebtoken module comes into play:

 #### 5. generateToken